 Wondering what Iceland looks like in winter?
 It’s rugged and wild and incredibly beautiful – just take a look at my Iceland photo diary!

-Even though I had seen countless of photos of Iceland on Instagram, I was instantly blown away by the country’s rough beauty when I first time visited during the summer of 2016.
+Even though I had seen countless photos of Iceland on Instagram, I was instantly blown away by the country’s rough beauty when I first time visited during the summer of 2016.
 It was lush and green and filled with rugged peaks, tall cliffs, powerful waterfalls and black lava.

-Ever since, I’ve been eager to go back.
+Ever since I’ve been eager to go back.
 I’ve been eager to see the country under other conditions, to explore further and take more photos.
 In January, my mum and I finally embarked on a winter journey to Iceland.

 Safe to say, it was a different view that met me upon arrival.
 White wonderlands as far as the eye can see, thick layers of snow and frozen waterfalls – the green and black colours had been replaced with white, and while I didn’t think Iceland could get more beautiful, I was wrong!

-They say a photo can tell a thousands words, but not in Iceland in winter.
+They say a photo can tell a thousand words, but not in Iceland in winter.
 No photo will ever do the painted mountains, the frozen waterfalls, the striking geysers and the endless landscapes covered in thick layers of snow justice.
 I sincerely hope these 46 photos will give you some sense of the land of ice and fire’s otherworldly beauty and convince you that Iceland is far from a summer destination only.

 The Snæfellsnes Peninsula

 Búðir Church Ι Djúpalónssandur Black Beach Ι Kirkjufell Mountain

 Goðafoss Waterfall Ι Lake Mývatn Ι Hverfjall Crater

 Seyðisfjörður Ι Hengifoss Waterfall Ι Stokksnes Ι Vatnajókull Glacier Ι Jökulsárlón Glacier Lagoon